-Meet at the centre of Settle – introductions and overview of the day.
+Meet at the village car park (with facilities) – introductions and overview of the day.

 10am – 4pm

-Fully guided Well-being Walk in the beautiful Yorkshire Dales, taking in waterfalls, caves, woodland and fantastic views.
+Fully guided Well-being Walk in the beautiful Yorkshire Dales, taking in waterfalls, riversides, woodland, hills and fantastic views.

-Return to Settle and collect our thoughts about the day
+Return to the village and collect our thoughts about the day

 EXPERIENCE, FITNESS & INFORMATION